‘Bold And The Beautiful’ Recap Tue. July 3: Bill Sets Steffy Free, Liam’s Promise, Doctor Confirms Pregnancy

 — Bold & The Beautiful (@BandB_CBS) July 3, 2018

-Brooke (Katherine Kelly Lang) accompanied Hope to Dr. Phillips (Robin Givens) office.
+Brooke (Katherine Kelly Lang) accompanied Hope to Dr. Phillips’ (Robin Givens) office.
 Hope thinks the baby is just another badly timed event in her life.
 Her mother thinks that the baby might be good timing since Liam and Steffy are just roommates at present and not yet married.
 Dr. Phillips confirms that Hope is pregnant.
 Mother and daughter both begin to tear up as they process the joyful news.

 Steffy hears a knock at the door, and answers to Bill.
 He tells her that he wants to apologize.
 Bill tells her that all he has wanted for the past few months was an acknowledgment that what they shared was not a mistake.
 Steffy scorns and reminds him of what he’s done to her.
 He says that he forgot that she is just as stubborn as he is.
-Bold and the Beautiful recap states that she finally gives in and says that she would never sleep with a man that she doesn’t have feelings for.
+The Bold and the Beautiful recap states that she finally gives in and says that she would never sleep with a man that she doesn’t have feelings for.
 He thanks her for her honesty.
 Bill also tells her that he will take what Taylor (Hunter Tylo) had done to him to his grave.
-She realizes that he now has no hold over her, and wants to know what assurance she has that he will keep quiet.
+She realizes that he now has no hold over her and wants to know what assurance she has that he will keep quiet.
 He says she has his word.

 Bill pays a surprise visit to Steffy and, for once, gives her something to be thankful for.
 WATCH FULL EPISODE: https://t.co/onZ8O2xxqY #BoldandBeautiful pic.twitter.com/8hEPtO8Oh8